Stainless steel cookware is one of the best kitchen investments you can make. That being said, you want to make sure it’ll last as long as possible!

 If you own stainless steel cookware, you’ll no doubt be aware of how often you use them, and how often they require cleaning.
 A quality Dobie Pad from Scotch-Brite will offer you a single sponge that can be used over and over again.
 It will last much longer than a cheaper alternative.

 As previously mentioned, you should be replacing a sponge once a week or so, because they will deteriorate after a few uses.
 The quality Scotch-Brite variety may cost more than other brands, but they last longer.
-In the long run, you’ll be spending less money on new sponges to keep your stainless steel pots and pans clean and shiny.
+In the long run, you’ll be spending less money on new sponges to keep your stainless steel pots and pans clean and shiny with this sponge.

 Now that you know the best way to clean them, use that pot to make soup.
 Here are my picks for immersion blenders.